 The scheduled concert would attract large numbers of young African-Americans, and city officials worried violence would break out if the concert were held.

 Tom Atkins, a black city councilman, argued it wasn’t a good idea to bring thousands of disgruntled fans downtown demanding refunds at Boston Garden.
-White decided to cancel the concert.
+So White decided to cancel the concert.

-A deal was made.
+So they made a deal.
 The city agreed to reimburse Brown for a night’s work.

 No Uncle Vanya

 Five hours before the concert was to start, Hartford Gunn, the WGBH station manager, picked up the phone.
 Kevin White was on the other line.
 Would WGBH televise the concert live?
 Gunn had no idea if it were even possible, but he said yes.
 A live James Brown concert would replace Laurence Olivier’s stage production of Uncle Vanya.

 James Brown was an established star by then.
 At 34, he had a string of hits behind him – Papa’s Got a Brand New Bag, I Got You, It’s a Man’s Man’s Man’s World and a renowned album Live at the Apollo.
 A few months after the Boston concert, he would record Say It Loud – I’m Black and I’m Proud, the unofficial anthem of the Black Power movement.